 Quick Tip: Note that cooking time will vary based on the pasta used.
 You want it to be a slightly underdone al dente at this point.
 It will continue to cook after you add the kale and let the dish sit for a few minutes.
 Be careful not to over cook it or you’ll have mushy pasta!

-Nope.
 If you don’t like mushrooms or have an allergy, just leave them out.
-No problem!
+You can add bit more of the other veggies if you like.

-No. This recipe works with any pasta but I suggest sticking to a short pasta like penne, shells, bows, macaroni or fusili.
+No. This recipe works with any pasta but I suggest sticking to a short pasta like penne pasta, shells, bows, macaroni or fusili.
 You can also use long shapes like spaghetti or linguini but I’d suggest breaking them in half before adding so they cook more evenly.

 Note that cooking times will vary based on the pasta used.
 Whatever variety you use, cook to a slightly underdone al dente before adding the kale, as it will continue to cook for a few minutes after that.